 Now Grimgotts has combined those thirteen songs and added two "bonus" tracks (one new song, "The Lost Chapters" and a "re-imagined" version of "Fight Against the World," from their 2016 debut Here Be Dragonlords) to create their newest full-length release, which will be titled (what else?)
 Tales, Sagas & Legends.

-Tales, Sagas & Legends is scheduled to be released digitally by the band in early May, with a physical CD version to come later in the year, presumably via their longtime label home of Stormspell Records.
+Tales, Sagas & Legends was released digitally by the band in early May of '21, and a physical CD version followed in the Fall via their longtime label home of Stormspell Records.
 All of the tracks have been remastered for this album release for your optimal power-metal listening pleasure.